endre-synnes/innlevering1_PGR200/docs/README.md

             Metadata in the first four lines:

-                line 1: table name (should be the same as the name of your file)
+                line 1: tableObjectFromFile name (should be the same as the name of your file)

                 line 2: column names